-Villa Carmen is located approximately 7 hours by road from Cusco.
+Manu is located approximately 7 hours by road from Cusco.
 The road is paved for the first two hours of the journey, and the remainder is a winding dirt road with spectacular views of forests, steep ravines, waterfalls, cultural sites, and of course birds.

 We can arrange for a private vehicle with an experienced driver.

 If you are prone to motion sickness, you might consider taking medication such as Dramamine.

 The elevation at Manu is 1,700 to 3,940 feet; however, to travel there you will start in Cusco at 11,500 feet.
 For those affected by altitude, keep hydrated, rest and eat lightly.
 Acetazolamide (Diamox) is a recommended preventative medicine.